Brett-Tanner/Journal/2024/May_24.md

   - [x] Extract cost calculation into a concern
     - Returns an object containing all the cost info
   - [x] Extract PDF generation into a concern
-    - [] Refactor to use the cost info object
   - [x] Extract summary generation into a concern
-    - [] Refactor to use a cost info object

 ## May 21st